Single skating: Choreographic sequences

-According to the ISU, a choreographic sequence, which occurs during the free skating program in singles skating, "consists of at least two different movements like steps, turns, spirals, arabesques, spread eagles, Ina Bauers, hydroblading, any jumps with maximum of 2 revolutions, spins, etc.".
+According to the ISU, a choreographic sequence, which occurs during the free skating program in singles skating, "consists of at least 2 different movements like steps, turns, spirals, arabesques, spread eagles, Ina Bauers, hydroblading, any jumps with maximum of 2 revolutions, spins, etc.".
 Skaters can use steps and turns to connect the two or more movements together.
 Judges do not evaluate individual elements in a choreographic segment; rather, they note that it was accomplished.
 For example, any spin or any single and double jumps included in a choreographic sequence are not included in the final score.
 If a skater performs a jump with more than two revolutions, the sequence is considered ended.
-There are no restrictions, but the sequence must be clearly visible.The technical panel identifies when a choreographic sequence begins, at its first movement, and ends, which occurs when the skater prepares to perform the next element if it is not the last element of the program.
-It can be executed before or after the step sequence.
+There are no restrictions, but the sequence must be clearly visible.
+The technical panel identifies when a choreographic sequence begins, at its first movement, and ends, which occurs when the skater prepares to perform the next element if it is not the last element of the program.

 Single skaters must include the following in order to earn the highest points possible during a choreographic sequence: it must have originality and creativity, the sequence must match the music; and their performance must be effortless throughout the entire sequence, with good energy, execution, and flow.
 They must also have the following: good precision and clarity; skaters must use the entire ice surface; and skaters must demonstrate "excellent commitment" and control of their whole body while performing their choreographic sequences.

 Rules and regulations

-Skaters must only execute the prescribed elements; if they do not, the extra or unprescribed elements will not be counted in their score.
-Only the first attempt of an element will be included.
-The ISU published a judges' handbook describing what judges needed to look for during men's and women's single skating competitions in 1965.
+The first time the ISU published a judges' handbook describing what judges needed to look for during men's and women's single skating competitions was in 1965.
+In 2022, the ISU voted to gradually raise the minimum age requirement for participation in international competitions at the senior level from 15 years old to 17 years old over the course of the next three seasons.
 Violations in single skating include time, music, clothing, and falls and interruptions.

 Time

+The ISU states that the time a program begins "must be reckoned" from the moment the skater begins to move or skate until they come to a complete stop at the end of their program.
 Judges penalize single junior and senior skaters one point up to every five seconds for ending their programs too early or too late.
 If they start their programs between one and 30 seconds late, they can lose one point.
-Skaters are allowed complete their short programs and free skates within plus or minus 10 seconds of the required times; if they cannot, judges can deduct points if they finish up to five seconds too early or too late.
+Skaters are allowed to complete their short programs and free skates within plus or minus 10 seconds of the required times; if they cannot, judges can deduct points if they finish up to five seconds too early or too late.
 If they begin skating any element after their required time (plus the required 10 seconds they have to begin), they earn no points for those elements.
 If the program's duration is 30 or more seconds under the required time range, skaters will receive no marks.